-Susan first started her career teaching mathematics in secondary schools in Victoria, Australia in 1974.
-She joined the VSTA (now named the AEU) as a young teacher, and became an active member and union representative at school, regional and state levels.
-In 1985, she began working with the union full-time in the position of Women’s Officer, a job she held until 1993.
+Susan started her career teaching mathematics in secondary schools in Victoria, Australia, in 1974.
+She joined what is now the AEU as a young teacher, and became an active member and union representative at the school, regional and state levels.
+In 1985, she began working with the union in the position of women’s officer, a job she held until 1993.

-Since then, Susan has held a number of positions in the education union: Victorian Branch General Secretary from 1993–1995; AEU Federal Women’s Officer from 1995–1996; and Deputy Federal Secretary from 1996–2006, during which time her responsibilities included international relations.
-She was elected Federal Secretary of the AEU in 2006, the first woman to achieve that position.
+Since then, Susan has held a number of positions in the education union, such as branch general secretary, AEU federal women’s officer, and deputy federal secretary.
+She was elected federal secretary of the AEU in 2006, the first woman to achieve that position.

-Susan is active at both international and regional levels in her work at EI.
-She was elected as an EI Vice President at EI World Congress in Jomtien, Thailand in 2001 and then re-elected in Porto Alegre, Brazil, in 2004 and Berlin, Germany, in 2007.
-She was appointed as President by the Executive Board in 2009 when the then President, Thulas Nxesi, resigned to take up a position in the South African Government.
-She was elected unopposed as President at the EI Congress in Cape Town in 2011.
-As President she is an ex-officio member of all of EI’s governance committees and sub-committees.
-At the regional level, Susan was elected Vice-Chairperson of EI’s Asia-Pacific Regional Committee in 2000, and was twice re-elected, in 2003 and 2006.
-She has been active in the Council of Pacific Education (COPE) holding the position of Vice-President for the period 1998-2006.
+In her work at EI, Susan is active at both international and regional levels.
+She was elected as an EI vice-president at the EI World Congress in Thailand, in 2001, and then re-elected in Brazil, in 2004, and in Berlin, Germany, in 2007.
+She was appointed as president by the Executive Board in 2009 when the then president, Thulas Nxesi, resigned to be become a South African Minister.
+In 2011, she was elected unopposed as president at the EI World Congress in South Africa.